civic-data-design-lab/covidnearyou/blog/content/posts/2020-05-18-covid-income-data/index.md

   - Covid
 hero: images/image1-01.jpg
 ---
-*Chart 1 Caption.
-Graph shows the changes of test per capita and percentage of positive tests returned.
+*Chart 1.
+The graph above shows the changes of test per capita and percentage of positive tests returned.
 The size of the circle indicate the median household income*

 ## Introduction